tk744/rubot/README.md

 # Overview

-`rubot` is a blazing fast Rubik's cube solver written in C. Utilizing a highly efficient 1MB lookup table, it delivers instantations solutions with a max of 46 moves and an average of 32 moves.
+`rubot` is a blazing fast Rubik's cube solver written in C. Using  a highly efficient 1MB lookup table, it delivers instantations solutions with an average of 32 moves and a max of 46 moves.

 # Usage

 ## Installation

 Build the executable `rubot` by running `make`.

-*NOTE: This program will generate a 1MB lookup table the first time it is run, which will take a few extra seconds (my Intel Core i7-13700K takes about 17.5 seconds).*

 ## Solving a Cube Representation